Agara inscriptions and hero stones

-Agara is a Panchayat-village in Bengaluru located on the Outer Ring Road, near Koramangala and HSR Layout.
-Three inscriptions have been documented and published from the Agara locality, two of which are documented, but their physical status is not known.
+The Agara inscriptions and hero stones are three passages of Kannada text inscribed on memorial stones found in or around Agara, a Panchayat-village located on the Outer Ring Road near Koramangala and HSR Layout in Bengaluru, India.
+More generally, hero stones are memorial stones commemorating the honourable death of a hero in battle, and are located all over India.

-The inscriptions range over a period from the 9th century CE to the 16th century CE.
-They record various donations made by individuals during the reigns of the rulers of the Western Ganga and Karnataka (Vijayanagara) kingdoms.
-The 9th century CE Sriyamayya inscription mentions the fixing of Sluices for a tank, though it does not explicitly mention Agara Tank.
-The location of the inscription, as documented in the Volume 9 of the Epigraphia carnatica, is described as being near the tank embankment.
-This is sufficient affirmation to infer that the inscription was indeed referring to the Agara Tank, making it one of the earliest documented tanks of Bengaluru at approximately 1150–1200 years old.
+The Agara inscriptions date from the 9th to the 16th century CE and record donations made during the reigns of the Western Ganga dynasty and Karnataka (Vijayanagara) empire.
+One of them, the 9th-century Sriyamayya inscription, refers to the fixing of sluices for a tank, and although the inscription does not explicitly name the Agara Tank its documented location supports the conclusion that it does refer to the Agara Tank.
+As the inscription is approximately 1150–1200 years old, this makes it one of the earliest documented references to a tank in Bengaluru.

+All three inscriptions and hero stones from the Agara area have been documented and published, and two are recorded in scholarly sources.
+However, the physical condition of two of them is unknown.

-Agara 9th century Sriyamayya inscription
+1. Sriyamayya inscription - 9th century CE

-The Sriyamayya inscription is a Kannada inscription dated to the 10th century, paleographically.
-It records the repair of two sluices for the Agara tank and the construction of a new tank, along with obtaining lands for its upkeep by Sriryamayya, son of Irugamayya.
-It was issued during the reign of Nagattara, a feudal chieftain under the Western Ganga ruler Satyavakya Permmadi, who ruled the region from Begur as his administrative seat.
-Nagattara is mentioned in around 15 inscriptions found in the Bengaluru region during this period.
-He was also responsible for constructing the Begur Nageshwara temple, which is the earliest documented temple in the Bengaluru region.
-This inscription heralds Nagattara as Kaliyuga Hanumanta, describing his strength and prowess.
-It was first documented in Volume 9, Epigraphia carnatica.
-The present physical status of the inscription is not known.
+This hero stone inscription is written in the Kannada script and has been paleographically dated to the 10th century CE.
+It records the repair of two sluices for the Agara Tank, the construction of a new tank, and the securing of lands for its upkeep by Sriryamayya, son of Irugamayya.

+The inscription was issued during the reign of Nagattara, a feudal chieftain serving under the Western Ganga ruler Satyavakya Permmadi, who ruled the region from his administrative seat at Begur.
+Nagattara is mentioned in about 15 inscriptions from the Bengaluru region during this period and is also credited with constructing the Begur Nageshwara Temple, the earliest documented temple in the Bengaluru region.
+The inscription describes Nagattara as Kaliyuga Hanumanta and praises his strength and prowess.
-Transliteration

-The text of the transliteration of the inscription is published in the Volume 9 of Epigraphia carnatica.
+The inscription was first documented in Volume 9 of Epigraphia Carnatica, but its current physical condition is unknown.

+Transliteration of the text